-Now, I think very differently about how I spend my time and how I approach life.
+Now, I reframe problems, how I spend my time, and how I approach life.
 I am mindful of expectations and pressures and whether they are ones I want to adhere to or not.
 I am more intentional about and braver with my choices.
 That said, I am not perfect.

 I am a human with a human mind, and I fall prey to its traps still.
 An eye-opening concept I recently encountered is action v. motion.
 As much as I like to tell myself that I spend my time in ways that really matter, that I’ve made big changes since those brink-of-burn-out days, I have a lot of work yet to do.
 I find myself slipping into motion more often than I ‘d like to admit.
 Perhaps you do, too.

 - Motion is running on the treadmill while action is running to a place you want to go.

 - Motion is brainstorming ideas for all the blog posts and videos you want to create, while action is actually writing or filming one.

 - Motion is researching new jobs online while action is applying for one and advancing your career path.

 - Motion is planning out that tough conversation you need to have while action is having it.